followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/35 Client-Side Data Validation/25 Validate and Submit an HTML Form.md

 Commonly, if editors are nested into an HTML form, they are supposed to be submitted to the server after being validated on the client.
-The DevExtreme [Button](/Documentation/ApiReference/UI_Widgets/dxButton/) widget supports this scenario out of the box.
+The DevExtreme [Button](/Documentation/ApiReference/UI_Widgets/dxButton/) control supports this scenario out of the box.
 Place the **Button** on the HTML form and pass **true** to the `UseSubmitBehavior` method.

     <!--Razor C#-->
     @model Application1.ViewModels.LoginViewModel